kcartlidge/nodice/README.md

 ### Current Status

-* Service locator pattern is implemented, stable and usable.
+* *Service locator* pattern is implemented, stable and usable.
-* Coming shortly - constructor injection.
+* Coming shortly - *constructor injection*.

 ### Why do I Need It?